 What Is Cremation Insurance?

-Cremation insurance is also marketed using the following names.
+Cremation insurance is a type of life insurance for seniors.
+Both are marketed using the following names.

 - Final Expense Insurance